amit-420/amit-420/README.md

 ### Hi there 👋

-I am a final year undergraduate student from VNIT, Nagpur, with bachelors degree in Mining Engineering.
+I am a final year undergraduate student in Mining engineering from VNIT, nagpur.

 Aspiring Robotics Engineer
 <!--